datascientest-fastAPI-project-group-25/fastAPI-project-app/docs/workflows/github-actions.md

 4. **Feature Branch Checks** - Runs tests on feature branches
 5. **Deploy to Staging** - Deploys to the staging environment
 6. **Deploy to Production** - Deploys to the production environment
+7. **Automerge** - Automatically merges fix branches with the `-automerge` suffix to the dev branch after tests pass

 ## Local Testing with Act